Ruth Etting: Trial and aftermath

 The testimony in both trials brought much personal information into the public eye.
 Snyder, who claimed to still be in love with his ex-wife, gave Etting a diamond and platinum bracelet which she accepted after Snyder's telephone threat in January 1938.
 Etting testified that she agreed with her ex-husband's statement to police that Snyder was either drunk or out of his mind when he threatened her by phone.
 Snyder's attorney initially tried to prevent Etting from testifying against Snyder with a charge that the divorce she obtained in Illinois was invalid because she was a resident of California at that time.

 During the trial, Snyder's attorney portrayed Ruth Etting as a calculating woman who had married Moe Snyder strictly for the benefit of her career, and that she divorced him in favor of being with another, younger man (Alderman).
 Snyder's attorney echoed his client's claim of self-defense and said his client never intended to kill Etting, his daughter, and Myrl Alderman.
-The attorney further claimed that if Snyder intended to kill the pianist, he had ample time to do so while he held a gun on Alderman during the drive from the radio station to the home where the shooting took place.
+The attorney further claimed that, had Snyder intended to kill Alderman, he would have had ample time to do so while holding a gun on the pianist during the drive from the radio station to Etting‘s home where the shooting took place.

-Etting married Alderman, who was almost a decade her junior, on December 14, 1938 in Las Vegas, during Moe Snyder's trial for attempted murder.
+Etting married Alderman, who was almost a decade her junior, on December 14, 1938, in Las Vegas, during Moe Snyder's trial for attempted murder.
 Snyder was convicted of attempted murder, but released on appeal after one year in jail.
 Snyder won a new trial but returned to jail in January 1940 in lieu of bail.
 In August 1940, Myrl Alderman asked the district attorney to drop further prosecution attempts against Snyder for the 1938 shooting.

 Etting, who had retired from performing prior to the shooting and subsequent trials, briefly had a radio show on WHN in 1947.
 She also accepted an engagement at New York's Copacabana in March 1947.
 Etting traveled alone to New York and during a newspaper interview, was asked if she had ever seen Moe Snyder again.
 She replied, "No, I hope I never do." and said that her husband never went to bed without a gun.

 Later life and death

-The couple relocated to an eight-acre farm outside of Colorado Springs in 1938.
-Alderman, who was raised in Colorado Springs, operated a restaurant there for a time.
-Etting and Alderman remained married until his death in Denver on November 28, 1966; he was buried in Evergreen Cemetery, Colorado Springs.
-Etting died in Colorado Springs in 1978, aged 81.
+Etting and Alderman moved to an eight-acre farm outside of Colorado Springs in 1938.
+From 1947 until 1949, Etting and Alderman operated a restaurant.
+Alderman died in Denver on November 28, 1966, and was temporarily buried in Evergreen Cemetery, Colorado Springs.
+Etting died in Colorado Springs in 1978, at age 81.
 She was survived by a stepson, John Alderman, and four grandchildren.
-Alderman and Etting are now interred at the Shrine of Remembrance Mausoleum in Colorado Springs, Colorado.
+Etting and Alderman are interred at the Shrine of Remembrance Mausoleum in Colorado Springs, Colorado.